pcamp96/minecraftbros-site/content/mods/_index.md

 ### 📦 How to Install
 1. Download and install [CurseForge](https://www.curseforge.com/) or your favorite mod launcher.
-2. Search for **Beyond the Horizon** and install the latest version.
+2. Search for [Beyond the Horizon](https://www.curseforge.com/minecraft/modpacks/bth-beyond-the-horizon) and install the latest version.
 3. Make sure you're using **Forge** or the included modloader version.
 5. Install [Create Mixed Stone](https://www.curseforge.com/minecraft/mc-mods/create-mixed-stone).
 This mod allows us to build a custom cobble generator by mixing water and lava together.
 6. Install [Create Sifting](https://www.curseforge.com/minecraft/mc-mods/create-sifting/).
 This mod allows us to sift gravel and other siftable materials to gain new materials, making farming certain blocks easier.
-7. Launch the pack and add our server IP.
+7. Launch the pack and add our server URL (Message Patrick in Discord if you need the server URL).

 ### ✨ Notable Mods
 Here are a few highlights: